Drigh Road Union Football Stadium

 Drigh Road Union Football Stadium is a football ground in Shah Faisal Colony in Karachi, Pakistan.
 Constructed in 1958, it hosts local and domestic matches, including those of Pakistan Premier League and the PPF League.
-It was named after the nearby Drigh Road, which was later renamed to Shahrah-e-Faisal.
+It was named after the nearby Drigh Road, which was later renamed as Shahrah-e-Faisal.

 The ground is home to Drigh Road Union Football Club.

 Events

 The ground has hosted both local and domestic matches since its construction.
-It hosted seven group stage fixtures of the ninth edition of the Karachi Football League 2011-12 hosted by Karachi United and organized by the KU Football Foundation (KUFF).
+It hosted seven group-stage fixtures in the ninth edition of the Karachi Football League 2011-12 hosted by Karachi United and organized by the KU Football Foundation (KUFF).

 It also hosted all Group A and the Final Round Departmental Leg fixtures (17 in total) of the 12th Pakistan Football Federation League ‘B’ Division 2020.

 Transport

 The ground is a five-minute walk away from the Drigh Road Railway Station, which is also to be the final stop of the Karachi Circular Railway.
 The Drigh Road bus stop is a four-minute drive away.